Multi-Channel Deep Networks for Block-Based Image Compressive Sensing: Multi-channel deep network structure

-As illustrated in Section \ref{sec:samp}, in our network sampling matrixes $\{\Fee_{{\rm B},j}\}_{j=1}^k$ are implemented by employing convolution operations.
-That is, the elements in $\Fee_{{\rm B},j}$ and $\Fee_{{\rm B},j}^*$ have to be taken from the convolution kernel in the $j^{th}$ channel in the sampling network.
-However, we find that, if both $\Fee_{{\rm B},j}$ and $\Fee_{{\rm B},j}^*$ participate in the training process, we cannot achieve a desired recovered image.
-This is because, in the training process, $\Fee_{{\rm B},j}$ has to be updated in real time along with each back propagation.
-Unfortunately, back propagation is based on the gradient decent rule, which will be hindered due to the real-time computing of $\Fee_{{\rm B},j}^*$ in the deep reconstruction network.
+As illustrated in Sec.~\ref{sec:samp}, sampling matrixes $\{\Fee_{{\rm B},j}\}_{j=1}^k$ in the network are implemented by employing convolution operations.
+That is, the elements in $\Fee_{{\rm B},j}$ and $\Fee_{{\rm B},j}^*$ have to be taken from the convolution kernel in the $j$-th channel in the sampling network.
+However, if both $\Fee_{{\rm B},j}$ and $\Fee_{{\rm B},j}^*$ participate in the training process, a desired recovered image can not be obtained.
+This is caused by that $\Fee_{{\rm B},j}$ has to be updated in real time along with each back propagation in the training process, and back propagation is based on the gradient decent rule, which is hindered due to the real-time computing of $\Fee_{{\rm B},j}^*$ in the deep reconstruction network.